haiwera-silk-cd/magento-devdocs/_includes/install/releasenotes/get-ce-software_zip.md

 <div markdown="1">

-The following table discusses where to get the Magento software.
+The following table discusses where to 获取Magento.
 We provide the following downloads:

 *	Magento Open Source software only
 *	Magento Open Source software with sample data (designed to help you learn Magento faster)